In this section

 Dr Suzi Reiss won a prize for this work at the 2017 The Royal Children's Hospital Advanced Trainee Research Symposium.

-estimated the potential costs saved from reducing the number of X-rays, which have potential to cause harm through radiation to children.
+This project measured the extent of unnecessary abdominal x-rays in children with non-specific abdominal pain across inpatient, outpatient and ED settings at the RCH.
+The project estimated the potential costs saved from reducing the number of X-rays, which have potential to cause harm through radiation to children.

 Prof Hiscock is conducting related projects through the Health Services research group at MCRI.
 You can read more about these projects

 International: USA - University of Michigan, Child Health Evaluation and Research Center (Prof Gary Freed).

-Pharmaceutical Benefits Scheme (PBS); The Royal Children’s Hospital (RCH;
+Medicare Benefits Schedule (MBS); Pharmaceutical Benefits Scheme (PBS); The Royal Children’s Hospital (RCH; Epic).

 The Royal Children's Hospital Foundation.